-Whether your business has a single employee or 10,000 employees, payment processing is an essential detail that cannot be overlooked.
+Whether your business has a single employee or 10,000 employees, check payment processing is an essential detail that cannot be overlooked.
 Improved payment processing strategies are among the surest ways to make sure that both incoming and outgoing cash flows are exactly where they need to be.

 The term “payment processing” can be used to describe an incredibly wide array of functions.
 Things such as turning accounts receivable into tangible cash, paying your regular vendors, and setting up digital payment systems can all fall within the broader payment processing umbrella.